Preoperative Instruction for Brisbane-Based Treatments

 Preoperative Instructions

 All patients undergoing major cancer surgery (oesophagectomy, gastrectomy) should undergo a period of ‘prehabilitation’ during their preoperative chemotherapy.
 This involves losing fat, building muscle mass and improving cardiorespiratory (heart/lung) fitness, substantially decreasing your risk of complications.
+This concept can be applied to all other types of surgery, reducing anaesthetic risk for all procedures.

 Enquire Now